utdata/icj-project-template/README.md

    ```
    echo $SHELL
    ```
-   Mine returns `/bin/zsh`, so my default shell is zsh.
+   Mine returns `/bin/zsh`, so my default shell is `zsh`.
 Therefore my zsh configuration file is `~/.zshrc`.
+Think of this file as a script that runs every time you start a new shell.
-6. Point the environment variable to the json file.
-For example, I am adding this line to my `~/.zshrc`.
+6. Point the environment variable to the json file in your configuration file.
+We are setting this environment variable to authenticate ourselves using the information in the json file when we want to grab data from Google's API.

    ```
    export GOOGLE_APPLICATION_CREDENTIALS="/Users/wangelbert/Desktop/projects/utdata/icj-project-306222d7b682.json"